ashishadscft/tHqCMSAnalysis/fit_2lss_2016/Readme.txt

 make_workspace.C
 //////////////////////
 This algorithm creates a workspace.
 Here the model is created.
 Also the data to fit is loaded.
 The programs requires to load the MC data file that will be the model.
-The product will be _combined_kinMVA_model.root that contains the model.
+The file is plots-thq-2lss-kinMVA.root The product will be _combined_kinMVA_model.root that contains the model.
 Further instructions are in the code.